barn2plugins/posts-data-table/readme.txt

 4. Prevent table rows from wrapping onto multiple lines, instead letting the user expand a row for extra information (as shown here).
 5. Your visitors can sort columns to find what they're looking for.
 This example shows a Post Table sorted by Content.
 6. The settings page.
-7. Upgrade to Posts Table Pro for premium features including images, custom field support, multimedia embeds, and more.
+7. Upgrade to Posts Table Pro for premium features including custom post types, custom fields, multimedia embeds, and much more.

 == Changelog ==

-= 1.3 =
+= 1.3.1 =
-16 November 2019

- * Update plugin architecture and Barn2 library code.
+26 May 2020

+ * Added new 'image' column to display the post featured image.
+ * Added search on click support for tags column.
+ * Only load scripts and stylesheets on pages where posts table is displayed.
+ * Updated DataTables library to 1.10.21.
- * Tested up to WordPress 5.3.
+ * Tested up to WordPress 5.4.1.

 See changelog.txt for more details.